lezcano/CPProb/README.md

   * [Boost]
   * [FlatBuffers]
   * [ZeroMQ]
+Optionally, in order to perform Inference Compilation, we will also need
+  * [Docker]

 The [Flatbuffers] and [ZeroMQ] dependencies are handled automatically and can be installed locally.
 To do so just run